 How much does it cost to car camp?
 This is a very popular and often difficult question to answer as there are so many variables that go into car camping costs and they tend to be different for everyone.

-I touched on this question in a few of my other car camping posts but I am dedicating this post to answer this popular question in detail.
+I touched on this question in a few of my other car camping posts, but I am dedicating this post to answer this popular question in detail.

-I wrote down all of my daily expenses in a notebook I stashed in my glove compartment.
+I wrote down my daily expenses in a notebook I stashed in my glove compartment.
 I am sure I missed a few things here and there but I did my best to accurately record my expenses so I could actually see how much this road trip of mine was costing.

 In this post, I am listing my top 5 major expenses: Transportation, Supplies, Food, Lodging, and Gas along with minuscule expenses (mostly entrance fees) to give you an idea of how much it may cost you to road trip around the country.